Windows 7 Forums Search

 NOTE: The screenshots below are from a D-Link DIR-855 (left) and Netgear WNDR3800 (right) wireless router.
 You will need to look at your router's manual for how with it.

-4. Open the Control Panel (all items view), and click on the Network and Sharing Center icon.
+4. Open the Control Panel (icons view), and click on the Network and Sharing Center icon.

 A) Click on the Change adapter settings link. (see screenshot below)